EvyLynne/Motorola-6809-Flex-Cross-Assembler/README.md

 output formats; outputs were compared byte-for-byte and every S-record and Intel Hex checksum was independently recomputed.

+## AI-Assisted Development

+This modernization was carried out in collaboration with **Claude** (Anthropic), used as a pair-programming and research assistant under human direction.
+The division of labor, for transparency:

+- **Claude performed:** identification of the source fragments as Benschop's a09 and location of the complete original in the sbc09 repository;
+  reconstruction of the missing structures, opcode table, and globals;
+  the C17 remediation and warning cleanup; discovery of the `hexbuffer[16]` overflow; assembly of both build layouts; and the automated verification (compile testing on GCC 13, functional testing in all three output formats, independent checksum recomputation, byte-identical comparison of the two builds)
+- **Human-directed:** the requirement set (target standard, cross-compiler environment, dual build layouts), the preserve-and-correct policy that kept legacy behavior bug-for-bug instead of rewriting it, review of the deliverables, and final build verification on the target Windows/MinGW-w64 toolchain

+All AI-produced code was derived from, and remains under the license of, the original GPL v2 source.
+Preserved quirks and every behavioral change are documented in the source file headers and in "The Modernization" above, so the full change history is auditable independent of how it was produced.

 ## Provenance & License

 - Original: **a09** by **L.C.
 (Lennart) Benschop**, posted to Usenet